Njorda/njorda.github.io/content/post/2023-02-06-hugo-with-python-rshiny.md

     style="height:800px;width:100%;"
 ></iframe>

 In order to add the a shiny app it needs to be deployed, in this case that is handled through github pages and lives within [https://github.com/NikeNano/shinylive](https://github.com/NikeNano/shinylive).
-The second step is to add the iframe
+The second step is to add the iframe:

 ```html
 <iframe